openizr/perseid/README.md

 ## Sponsor

 Love this project and want to support it?
-You can [buy me a coffee](https://www.buymeacoffee.com/matthieujabbour) :)
+You can [sponsor it!](https://github.com/sponsors/openizr) :)

-Or just sending me a quick message saying "Thanks" is also very gratifying, and keeps me motivated to maintain open-source projects I work on!

 ## Maintainers